IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 ### For Resource Providers

-The resource provider must have a draggable item — such as an image — that makes use of the DataTransfer object.
+The resource provider must have a draggable item — customarily the IIIF logo image — that makes use of the DataTransfer object.
 It will have a [`dataTransfer.setData` method](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer) attached to the item's `dragstart` event.

 A script implementing such a method for a Manifest could look like the below.
 ```javascript